OpenBMB/ToolBench/README.md

 ## 🤖Model

-We release the 7b lora version of ToolLLaMA ([huggingface](https://huggingface.co/pooruss-lsh/tool-llama7b-single-tool-lora)) which is trained on the released single-tool dataset (the multi-tool model is on the way).
-The model is trained on the single-tool data in a multi-task fashion.
+We release the 7b lora version of ToolLLaMA, [single-tool model](https://huggingface.co/pooruss-lsh/tool-llama7b-single-tool-lora) and [multi-tool model](https://huggingface.co/pooruss-lsh/tool-llama7b-multi-tool-lora) which are both trained on the released dataset.
+The models are trained in a multi-task fashion.

 ## 🚀Fine-tuning
 ### Install